sarahmaddox/site-webdev/src/angular/guide/server-communication.md

   HeroService(this._http);
 ```

-The following code show how to call the `_http.get`service:
+The following code shows how to call the `_http.get`service:

 <?code-excerpt "lib/src/toh/hero_service.dart (getHeroes)" region="http-get" title?>
 ```